gyulanemeth/bluefox.email/aws-concepts/aws-sandbox.md

 The **Amazon SES sandbox** is a restricted environment where all new [Amazon SES](/aws-concepts/aws-ses) accounts begin.
 It allows users to explore SES capabilities in a controlled manner while protecting AWS’s infrastructure from misuse.

-## Key Features of the Amazon SES Sandbox
+## What the Sandbox Environment Includes

-- **Verified Recipients Only**: Emails can only be sent to verified email addresses or domains.
-- **Sending Limits**: Restricted to [200 emails per 24 hours](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html).
-- **Sending Rate**: Capped at [1 email per second](https://docs.aws.amazon.com/ses/latest/dg/manage-sending-quotas.html).
-- **SMTP Access**: Full access to SES SMTP interface despite environment restrictions.
-- **Production Access**: Requires manual approval to exit the sandbox.
+In the sandbox, you can only send emails to **verified recipients**, meaning you must first confirm ownership of an email address or domain before using it as a destination.
+This restriction ensures that new accounts cannot be used for spam or abuse, while still allowing safe and realistic testing.

+To prevent large-scale misuse, the sandbox enforces both a **sending quota** and a **sending rate**.
+The quota limits you to [200 emails per 24 hours](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html), while the rate restricts sending to [1 email per second](https://docs.aws.amazon.com/ses/latest/dg/manage-sending-quotas.html).
+These limits encourage careful pacing and discourage aggressive or careless mass sending during the early stages of use.

+Despite these constraints, the SES sandbox gives you **full access to features** such as SMTP sending, event publishing, bounce/complaint tracking, and email templates.
+This makes it ideal for development and integration work, letting teams validate their email infrastructure in a safe environment.

+To move beyond the sandbox and reach unverified recipients or higher volumes, users must apply for **production access** by submitting a request through the [AWS Support Center](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html).

 ## How the Amazon SES Sandbox Works

-New AWS accounts automatically start in **sandbox mode**, allowing only email delivery to **verified recipients**.
-Verification requires either confirming individual addresses via a link or validating domain ownership through [DNS](/email-sending-concepts/dns) records.

-While in this environment, accounts are limited to a **sending quota** of [200 emails per day](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html) and a **sending rate** of [1 email per second](https://docs.aws.amazon.com/ses/latest/dg/manage-sending-quotas.html).
-Despite these limitations, all major SES features remain available for testing, including event tracking, bounce handling, and integration with AWS services.

-Performance in the sandbox is monitored closely.
-Maintaining **good sending metrics** is essential for moving to production.
+When your account is created, it automatically begins in sandbox mode.
+Emails can only be sent to domains or email addresses you’ve verified.
+Address verification is done via a confirmation email link, while domain verification requires adding DNS records.

+Your daily sending quota is **capped at 200 emails**, and your sending rate is restricted to **1 message per second**.
+These numbers are not adjustable in the sandbox and are enforced globally across your SES usage.
+However, all core SES functionality is available, making the sandbox a complete but limited version of the service.

+If you attempt to exceed the send rate, SES will return a **Throttling** error.
+And if you try to send to an unverified recipient, SES will block the request.
+These safeguards help ensure only intentional, approved usage during the sandbox phase.

 ## Why Amazon Implements the SES Sandbox

-The sandbox is designed as a **protective layer** for AWS and its users.
-By limiting the reach of new accounts, it reduces the risk of **spam and abuse**, preserving the **reputation of SES IP addresses** and supporting strong **deliverability rates** for all customers.

-This environment also serves as a learning phase, allowing senders to understand and apply **email best practices**.
-Gradual access to broader sending capabilities ensures that only **responsible, compliant senders** transition to production.
+Amazon SES uses the sandbox model as a **reputation safeguard** — for both AWS and the wider email ecosystem.
+It minimizes the risk of new users causing spam, phishing, or policy violations that could harm AWS's deliverability with major mailbox providers.

+It also acts as a **staging ground** for users to build confidence with SES.
+While the sending limits may feel restrictive, they provide a safe space to test features, verify setup (e.g., [SPF, DKIM, DMARC](/email-sending-concepts/email-authentication.md)), and monitor delivery feedback.
+This gradual ramp-up process ensures that only **compliant, trusted senders** are allowed into production.

 ## Understanding AWS SES Sandbox Exit Requirements

-To move from sandbox to production, you must submit a request through the [AWS Support Center](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html).
-The request should include:
+To move your SES account from sandbox to production, you must submit a formal request through the [AWS Support Center](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html).
+Your request should explain how you collect opt-in consent, what types of content you send (e.g., transactional or marketing), and how you handle **[bounces](/email-sending-concepts/bounces)** and **[complaints](/email-sending-concepts/complaints)**.

-- Your **sending use case** (e.g., marketing, transactional, notifications)
-- How recipients have **opted in** to receive emails
-- Adoption of **email authentication** standards like SPF, DKIM, and DMARC
-- Your systems for managing **[bounces](/email-sending-concepts/bounces)** and **[complaints](/email-sending-concepts/complaints)**

-AWS evaluates whether your content is **professional and compliant**, including **unsubscribe options**, clear sender identity, and **opt-in consent**.
-Keeping bounce rates **below 5%** and complaint rates **under 0.1%** ([source](https://docs.aws.amazon.com/ses/latest/dg/faqs-enforcement.html)) significantly increases the chance of approval.
+AWS will also evaluate whether you follow authentication best practices and whether your email content meets professional standards.
+Including an **unsubscribe mechanism**, a **valid reply-to address**, and clear sender identity increases the chances of approval.
+Maintaining a **bounce rate below 5%** and a **complaint rate under 0.1%** is strongly recommended for a smooth review process.

 ## Frequently Asked Questions About AWS SES Sandbox

 ### How long does my account have to stay in the sandbox?

-There is no minimum duration.
-You can request [production access](/aws-concepts/aws-production-mode.md) immediately, though a **history of compliant sending** may help expedite approval.
-Most requests are reviewed within **24–48 hours**.
+There’s no mandatory waiting period.
+You can apply for production access immediately, but a short history of successful test sending can help demonstrate readiness.

 ### Can I still use SES effectively while in the sandbox?

 Yes.
-While delivery is limited, the sandbox is **fully functional** for development and testing.
-You can explore features like bounce tracking, email templates, and event publishing.
+The sandbox includes full access to SES capabilities, so it’s suitable for development, integration, and validation of your sending system even if delivery is limited to verified addresses.

 ### How do I verify a recipient email address?

-In the SES console, go to **"Email Addresses"** and choose **"Verify a New Email Address"**.
-A confirmation link is sent to the address.
-Clicking the link completes verification.
+Go to the SES console, select **"Email Addresses"**, and click **"Verify a New Email Address"**.
+An email with a confirmation link will be sent.
+Once clicked, the address becomes verified.

 ### What happens if my production request is denied?

-AWS provides a reason for rejection often due to **insufficient information**, questionable content, or poor opt-in practices.
-You can address the issues and reapply.
-Engaging AWS Support may help clarify what needs improvement.
+AWS typically provides a reason such as lack of opt-in evidence or missing unsubscribe links.
+You can revise your setup and reapply.
+If needed, AWS Support may clarify next steps.

 ## Related Content